jina-ai/docs/chapters/extend/executor.rst

 Decide which :class:`Executor` class to inherit from
 -----------------------------------------------------

-When adding a customised Executor, the first thing is to inherit the "correct" class based on the use case.
+When adding a custom Executor, first inherit the "correct" class based on the use case.
 The built-in Executor types are:

 1. `Encoder`: encode document as vector embeddings.